williamouyang/okta.github.io/_source/docs/api/resources/users.md

 id        | `id` of user                                     | URL        | String   | TRUE     |
 sendEmail | Sends reset password email to the user if `true` | Query      | Boolean  | FALSE    | TRUE

+To ensure a successful password recovery lookup if an email address is associated with multiple users:

+* Okta no longer includes deactivated users in the lookup.
+* The lookup searches login IDs first, then primary email addresses, and then secondary email addresses.

 ##### Response Parameters
 {:.api .api-response .api-response-params}